Copyright AA1Car Adapted from an article written by Larry Carley for Underhood Service magazine

 The blower motor, which blows air through both the heater and air conditioner on vehicles with factory A/C, is wired to a "resistor unit" (usually mounted on the outside of the heater box or plenum) to reduce circuit voltage so the motor will run at the desired speed.
 Power to the motor may be supplied through a separate relay hidden somewhere under the dash.

 If the blower motor doesn't work (no sound), it probably means the motor is bad and needs to be replaced unless debris has jammed the blower fan or there is an electrical fault such as a blown fuse, bad relay, switch or resistor, or loose wire.
+A faulty automatic temperature control module may also prevent the blower from running (A/C too).

 A blown fuse, by the way, is a symptom not a cause.
 A blown heater fuse means the circuit overloaded for some reason.
 Replace the fuse with one of the same amp capacity (never one with a higher rating because doing so may allow the wires to get dangerously hot).
 If the new fuse blows as soon as the blower is turned on, you've confirmed an electrical short circuit in the wiring or motor that needs to be investigated further.
 If the fuse lasts awhile and then blows again, the motor is probably running hot due to worn brushes and/or bushings and needs to be replaced.

 The motor itself can be checked by using a pair of jumper wires to see if it works.
 Connect one wire to ground and the other to a source of battery voltage.
 If the motor does nothing, it needs to be replaced.
+If the motor spins when jumped with 12 volts, the problem is in the motor control circuitry, resistors or fan speed switch.

 Suppose you have a blower motor that runs (you can hear it) but no air comes out of the ducts.
 The problem here is a jammed or inoperative air flow control or blend door (this applies to defrosters that don't work, also).
 Try changing the temperature setting.
 If you don't hear movement from the doors inside the HVAC unit, you'll have to troubleshoot the control system.
 With ATC systems, you'll need a scan tool to access the self-diagnostics and/or to run door motor checks.